 Erbium lasers are best for mild to moderate wrinkles and age spots.
 This form of laser also helps alleviate the appearance of acne scars.
 The Erbium laser works by evaporating the water within the skin.
 At the same time, it helps boost collagen production.
 Erbium laser treatments take up to 90 minutes, depending on the areas being treated.
 You should plan to stay home for at least four or five days, but a full week is ideal if you can afford it.

 Following either laser treatment, there may be some itching, pain, and swelling.
 As the skin heals, it may feel tight, much like a sunburn, and appear very red.
 While the face looks sunburned, you need to avoid sun exposure and keep the skin moisturized with the lotion suggested or given to you by your facial plastic surgeon.

 View before and after skin resurfacing pictures to see the excellent results that can be achieved.
 Your skin can look this great again.
-Call (703) 481-0002 to schedule a consultation with Dr. Kulak at The Naderi Center for Cosmetic Surgery & Skin Care in Herndon, Virginia.
+Call (703) 481-0002 to schedule a consultation with Dr. Kulak at The Naderi Center for Cosmetic Surgery & Skin Care in Reston, Virginia.
 Dr. Kulak is a Virginia facial plastic surgeon who specializes in aging faces.